iscc/iscc-specs/docs/specification.md

 :	International Standard Content Code

 ISCC Code
-:	The printable base32 encoded representation of an ISCC
+:	The printable text encoded representation of an ISCC

 ISCC Digest
 :	The raw binary data of an ISCC

-ISCC ID
-:	The integer representation of an ISCC

 ## Introduction